 Mosaic receives a limited amount of local authority funding and as a result we rely on individuals, businesses and events to raise the money needed to continue running our service.
 We have included some ways you can support us below.

-Our ongoing events diary of fundraising is not only designed to be sociable and fun, but is vital in contributing to the Residential Weekend programme, family activities and the day to day running costs of Mosaic.
+Our fundraising is usually designed to be sociable and fun, and is vital in contributing to the Residential Weekend programme, family activities and the day to day running costs of Mosaic.

 The charity receives some Local Authority funding to support some children but this only amounts to 15% of the funding needed to run the charity.